Pedro Julio Serrano: Biography

-In 1998, Serrano made history when he became the first openly LGBTQ+ and HIV+ person to run for elective office in the history of Puerto Rico, when he announced his candidacy to the House of Representatives of Puerto Rico.
+In 1998, Serrano made history when he became the first openly gay and HIV+ person to run for elective office in the history of Puerto Rico, when he announced his candidacy to the House of Representatives of Puerto Rico.
 He is also a cancer survivor, after he won a battle with oral cancer in 2010.

 He began his career in activism when he served as Director of Policy and Media for the Fundación de Derechos Humanos (Human Rights Foundation) in Puerto Rico.
 Later, he served as Director of Communications of LLEGO, the National Organization for Lesbian, Gay, Bisexual and Transgender Latinos in the United States, which was based in Washington, DC.
 In 2005, Serrano moved to New York City where he worked as Program Coordinator for Voices for Equality at Freedom to Marry, an organization that fought for marriage equality.
 He then worked for seven years as Director of Public and Media Relations for the National LGBTQ Task Force, one of the LGBTQ+ movement's leading organization in the United States.
 He then worked as Senior Advisor at the New York City Council, from 2015 to 2016, to the Speaker of New York City Council, Melissa Mark Viverito.
 He was the director of the scheduling and advance office, as well as was her liaison to LGBTQ+, Puerto Rican and Latino communities.
 After 10 years living in New York City, Serrano moved back to the island in June 2016.